sbkoth/sbkoth.github.io/RUNNING_LOCALLY.md

 - **Performance**: Memoized components and server-side caching
 - **Design**: Consistent card styling with border-top treatments across all components

-The application is designed to showcase professional services, expertise, project work, and blog content in a cohesive, visually appealing format.
+The application is designed to showcase professional services, expertise, and project work in a cohesive, visually appealing format.
 All content maintains a consistent second-person plural voice (we, us, our) throughout to present a unified professional brand.

 ## Prerequisites